-The high price of ink has been a source of frustration for many printer users.
-Last fall, Epson® switched things up with the release of their EcoTank® series, a continuous ink system printer that hopes to shake up the print industry and get people to reconsider their relationship with ink.
+The high price of printer ink has been a source of frustration for many consumers.
+In the fall of 2015, Epson® switched things up with the release of their EcoTank® series, a continuous ink system printer that hopes to shake up the print industry and get people to reconsider their relationship with ink.

 What we’ve found is that depending on your printing habits, the savings may not be all that remarkable.